StetHD/tarifa-book/settings/index.md

     value: /Users/peutetre/code/react-bootstrap
 ```

-#### chrome path
+#### Chrome path

-On linux or windows, it's possible to set the chrome path used in `tarifa run browser`:
+On Linux or Windows, it's possible to set the Chrome path used in `tarifa run browser`:

 ``` yaml
 chrome:/usr/bin/chromium-browser